jsmootiv/jsmootiv.github.io/_posts/2018-01-11-what-is-lightning-network.md

 But what if something can be built on top of Bitcoin that will allow for a faster throughput and lower fees?

-That's the big idea behind the "layer 2" system called the [Lighning Network](https://lightning.network/),
+That's the big idea behind the "layer 2" system called the [Lightning Network](https://lightning.network/) that is is currently being tested on the Bitcoin testnet.

 Nothing like Lightning Network exists right now so I always tell people the best comparable user experience is Venmo.